 The holiday season’s a highly exciting time for customers.
-As early as the second half of the year, discounts, special promos, and other irresistible offers will be swimming before your eyes.
+As early as the second half of the year, discounts, special promos, and other irresistible offers begin to swim before your eyes.

-But behind the gleaming decorations celebrating this festive time of the year, business managers, marketers, and salespeople are drowning in massive piles of work.
-Right at this moment, for sure there are businessmen fervently praying to walk away unscathed and victorious once the onrush of shoppers is finally over.
+Among the festive decorations and huge sales, this is the busiest time of the year for business managers, marketers, and salespeople who may find themselves drowning in massive piles of work.
+Right at this moment, for sure there are businessmen fervently hoping to walk away unscathed and victorious once the influx of shoppers subsides.

 The bad news is that this isn’t at all easy.
 Brand managers are relying on their call center team to handle the connect-to-customers-and-make-them-happy part.